MicrosoftDocs/architecture-center/docs/example-scenario/ai/form-recognizer-healthcare-content.md

 [Logic Apps](https://azure.microsoft.com/pricing/details/logic-apps) provides various plans that are based on the scale of the solution.
 For this solution, you can start with the Consumption plan, which offers pay-as-you-go pricing.

 [Form Recognizer](https://azure.microsoft.com/pricing/details/form-recognizer) provides pay-as-you-go and Commitment tier pricing options.
-Note that access is limited for Commitment tier pricing.
+Access is limited for Commitment tier pricing.
 To request approval, see [Purchase commitment tier pricing](/azure/cognitive-services/commitment-tier).

 [Custom Vision](https://azure.microsoft.com/pricing/details/cognitive-services/custom-vision-service) supports Free and Standard instances.
 You need to use Standard for this solution.